petrihakkinen/ace-forth/README.md

 - Line comments using `\` word are supported.

 - New variable defining word `BYTE`, which works like `VARIABLE` but defines byte sized variables (remember to use `C@` and `C!` to access them).

+- New defining word `BYTES` which can be used to conveniently embed byte data.
+For example: bytes pow2 1 2 4 8 16 32 64 128 ;

 - New defining word `:M` for creating macros (also known as immediate words). `:M name ;` is equivalent to `: name ; IMMEDIATE` in other Forth dialects.
 Before compiling a word, ace-forth needs to know whether the word should be compiled to Forth bytecode or Z80 machine code.